alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result.md

 The `Result` monad[^result-monad-precise] lets you compose computations that can fail.
 You return `Ok(value)` or `Fail(error)`, then compose with `Bind` to propagate the first failure (later steps don't run; the failure just flows through).[^shortcircuit] It's useful for **making expected failure explicit and composable**.

 Terminology note: `Result<TSuccess, TError>` is just a data type.
 It only becomes a “monad” once you pair it with the usual operations (`Ok`/`Map`/`Bind`) **and** those operations obey the monad laws.
+The same distinction applies elsewhere: people rarely say “`List<T>` is a monad” in isolation, but `List`/`IEnumerable` with `SelectMany` is the same kind of monadic shape.
 I’ll still say “Result monad” as convenient shorthand for “Result with the usual combinators”.

 `Result<TSuccess, TError>` has the same *two-case* shape as `Maybe<T>`, except the non-success case carries a reason (`TError`). `Maybe` models optionality; `Result` models failure *with* an explicit reason.

-The `Result` monad is useful when you want to be explicit about a method's expected failures.
-For example, sending an HTTP request might fail, i.e., there is no internet connected.
-Typically, this would throw an exception, but it's up to the API author to annotate that exception and behavior in the XMLDocs for that method.

-That's not to say that we should always avoid exceptions, rather, exceptions should be used in exceptional cirmstances.
-There are many cases where you just need to _stop_ right now, for example, illegal memory accesses, out of memory, stack overflow, etc. In fact, _not_ throwing an exception and allowing the program to continue could be dangerous, as it could be in an invalid state.

-If we only throw exceptions in exceptional cirmstances, then this begs the question, then, how does one create a uniform API for errors?

-One approach is to use the `Try*` pattern, where you prefix a method's name with `Try`, like `TryParse`, this outputs a boolean as to whether the operation was successful, then the "out" param is non-null if it is valid.
-This is a fairly well-established pattern in the .NET libraries.

-Now, this is fine, except sometimes you may need the reason.
-One approach is that instead of returning a boolean, you can return maybe a status enum that contains the error, or maybe a record.
+`Result` is interesting when you want expected failures in the return type **and** you want to compose several fallible steps without re-checking status after each one.

+The usual .NET framing is **two kinds of failure**: *expected* outcomes (bad user input, missing keys, "not found") are often modeled with `Try*` methods, `bool` + `out`, or a status/`Result` value; *unexpected* problems (bugs, torn invariants, I/O you do not plan to recover from in-place) are still often left to `exceptions` that bubble to a boundary handler for logging and translation.[^expected-vs-exceptional]

+If all you need is one recoverable parse or lookup, `TryParse`-style APIs are often simpler.
+If you need richer failure information, you might return a status enum, a record, or a `Result`.
+Domain-specific exceptions can still be the right abstraction in OO-heavy code.

-You can use custom exceptions, or domain exceptions, which clearly indicate which error was thrown and can contain other information.
-This works, but, I'm using C# as a vehicle to explain how the Result monad works.
+I'm using C# as a vehicle to explain how the `Result` monad works.
+The reason to reach for `Result` is composability: expected failures stay in the type, and `Bind` sequences them without grabbing control flow the way `exceptions` do.

-This works, but, they are not very composable.
-They grab onto the control flow and twist it out of your hand so to speak.

 Prefer to compose with `Bind` until you need to branch, translate, or produce an output (often at a boundary/edge), then `Match`. [^checked-exceptions]